HenryRoutson/Computer-science/Computer science.md

     if n / ( 4**int(math.log(n,4)) ) % 8 == 7
 		n = a^2 + b^2 + c^2

-remember not to disqualify multiples of only one factor <br>
+remember not to disqualify multiples of only one factor
 And for factors to a power, that there could be any number

 **Two square theorem**